omnixtar/omnixtar.github.io/BitDurian/index.md

 Fruit tracking statistics

-We have demonstrated Omni*Web and BitDurian provide a wide range of services from fruit tracking to subsidies, advertising, investment and training, across multiple disciplines.
+We have demonstrated Omni\*Web and BitDurian provide a wide range of services from fruit tracking to subsidies, advertising, investment and training, across multiple disciplines.
 Fruit tracking statistics provide accurate data which can be used to analyse the prospects of investments.
 Performance of trainers and trainees, tracked using Omnihash and DJSON can also be used to predict profitability of farms.
 Advertising and subsidies further promote the growth of BitDurian and Omni*Web to prospective users, programmers and investors.

 development

 Decentralised investment

+---

 ### Omni*Web: A Truly Decentralised Web Ecosystem
 - ...
 Owned & Operated by Free Individual Users & Free Software Programmers